bjmkafka/kluster/README.md

 A tool that will generate docker compose files for custom Confluent Platform kafka clusters.

-The output is ASCII text for a file that you can save as `docker-compose.yml` then run with the command:
+The output is ASCII text for a file that can be saved as `docker-compose.yml` then run with the command:

 ```
 $ docker-compose up -d